ROYAL RUSSIA DIRECTORY

 In 2004, I launched a new web site, Royal Russia: A Celebration of the Romanov Dynasty & Imperial Russia in Words and Photographs.
 In 2013, it welcomed nearly 2 million visitors from all over the world, making it one of the most popular sites dedicated to the Romanovs.
 It currently offers over 50 full-length articles, over 600 news articles, over 500 videos, over 2,000 photographs, and a new online Royal Russia Bookshop offering over titles on the Romanovs, including many imported from Russia, surely making it one of the finest and largest selections in the world!

 In 2011, I launched a blog, Royal Russia Bulletin.
 Updated daily, it currently contains more than 1,300 short news clips and videos on the Romanovs and Imperial Russia.

 In October 2011, after nearly two years of planning, I launched a new magazine, Royal Russia Annual.
 This publication is now the largest English language periodical of its kind dedicated solely to the study and appreciation of the Romanov Dynasty and Imperial Russian history.
 It was intended to be published only once a year as an annual, but due to its popularity, Royal Russia Annual is now published twice a year, while still retaining its original name.
 An annual Winter edition and an annual Summer edition are now issued.

-Beginning in 2013, and in honour of the 400th anniversary of the Romanov dynasty, I will launch a new series of Royal Russia Collectors Editions devoted to the Russian Imperial family and their legacy.
+I have plans to launch a new series of Royal Russia Collectors Editions devoted to the Russian Imperial family and their legacy.

 The first such Collectors Edition will be OTMAA: A Photobiography, this tribute to the children of Tsar Nicholas II tells the story of the Grand Duchesses Olga, Tatiana, Maria and Anastasia, and their brother, the Tsesarevich Alexei through a rich collection of photographs from my own personal photograph collection.
 A confirmed publication date has yet to be announced.

 My career as an author is just about to begin with several books in the works.
-I am currently doing research Lost Legacy of the Romanovs: Palaces & Residences of the Russian Imperial Family, a confirmed publication date has yet to be announced.
+I am currently doing research Nicholas II: The Rehabilitation of Russia’s Last Tsar, a confirmed publication date has yet to be announced.